kubernetes/enhancements/keps/sig-node/3008-cri-class-based-resources/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

+This enhancement proposal aims at improving the quality of service of applications in Kubernetes by introducing a new type of resource control mechanism.
+Certain types of resources are inherently shared by application (e.g. cache, memory bandwidth and disk I/O) and while there are technologies for controlling these, there is currently no meaningful way in Kubernetes to support those tehcnologies.
+This proposal suggests to address the issue above in a generalized way by extending the Kubernetes resource model with a new type of resources, i.e. QoS-class resources.

-RDT implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications, providing a tool for mitigating noisy neighbors and fulfilling SLAs.
+[Intel RDT][intel-rdt] implements a class-based mechanism for controlling the cache and memory bandwidth QoS of applications.
+All processes in the same hardware class share a portion of cache lines and memory bandwidth.
+RDT proveides a way for mitigating noisy neighbors and fulfilling SLAs.
 In Linux control happens via resctrl -- a pseudo-filesystem provided by the kernel which makes it virtually agnostic of the hardware architecture.
 The OCI runtime-spec has supported Intel RDT for a while already.
-Other hardware vendors have comparable technologies which use the same resctrl interface.
+Other hardware vendors have comparable technologies which use the same [resctrl interface][linux-resctrl].

 The Linux Block IO controller parameters depend very heavily on the underlying hardware and system configuration (device naming/numbering, IO scheduler configuration etc) which makes it very impractical to control from the Pod spec level.
-In order to hide this complexity the concept of blockio classes is being added to the container runtimes (CRI-O and containerd).
+In order to hide this complexity the concept of blockio classes has been added to the container runtimes (CRI-O and containerd).
 A system administrator is able to configure blockio controller parameters on per-class basis and the classes are then made available for CRI clients.
+Following this model also provies a possible framework for the future improvements, for instance enabling class-based network or memory type prioritization of applications.

-Currently, there is no mechanism in Kubernetes to use these types of resources .
+Currently, there is no mechanism in Kubernetes to use these types of resources.
 CRI-O and containerd runtimes have support for RDT and blockio classes and they provide an bridge-gap user interface through special pod annotations.
 We would like to eventually get these types of resources first class citizen and properly supported in Kubernetes, providing visibility, a well-defined user interface, and permission controls.

+It seems necessary to support both container-level and pod-level QoS-class resources as independent concepts.
+Intel RDT (above) is per-container by design because of the hardware implementation (the control/class hiearchy is flat).
+Also, the current support for blockio is container-level only (it is not possible to configure pod sandbox-level cgroup parameters).
+However, having pod-level QoS-class resources makes it possible to implement support for sandbox-level blockio parameters.
+Other usage for pod sandbox-level QoS-class resources would be communicating the Kubernetes Pod QoS class from kubelet to the container runtime.

 ### Goals